Jazzdak/Jazzdak/README.md

 - 👋 Hi, I’m @Jazzdak
 - 👀 I’m interested in Computer science, software development, video games and board games.
 - 🌱 I’m currently a senior developer and senior development manager
+- 💻 I'm currently using springboot for Java developments and Symfony for Php.
+- 💻 I'm also using Javascript Vanilla, jQuery or ReactJs for frontend devs.
 - 💞️ I’m looking to collaborate on Java and Php Based Softwares
 - 📫 How to reach me : by mail at jca.fournier@free.fr